-The University's academic policy on Credit for Prior Learning, 3364-71-17, is available on the UT Policy website.
-This policy aligns with the guidelines established by the Ohio Department of Higher Education's guidelines on Prior Learning Assessment.
+The University's academic policy on Credit for Prior Learning, 3364-71-17, is available on the UToledo Policy website.
+This policy aligns with the guidelines established by the Ohio Department of Higher Education's quidelines on Prior Learning Assessment.

 The prior learning liaison working with a student's academic advisor assists in determining the area(s) in which prior learning assessment is likely to be applicable.
-Guidance along with referrals to college departments are coordinated through University College, 419.530.3142 or universitycollege@utoledo.edu
+Guidance along with referrals to college departments are coordinated through the Registrar's Office, PLA@utoledo.edu